Skip to content

 The type of rice cooker will determine how simple or complex its cooking modes are.

-Your basic rice cooker will only have an on and off switch and will automatically turn off when the rice is ready; however, some are more complicated and have modes for different types of rice, such as long-grain white rice, short-grain white rice, brown rice, and even “GABA” brown rice.
-Some rice cookers even have modes such as steam, cake baking, porridge, and slow cook options for soups and yogurts.
+Your basic rice cooker will only have an on-and-off switch and will automatically turn off when the rice is ready.
+Some are more complicated and have modes for different types of rice, such as long-grain white rice, short-grain white rice, brown rice, and even “GABA” brown rice.
+While other rice cookers even have modes such as steam, cake baking, porridge, and slow-cooking options for soups and yogurts.

 Crockpot

-Crockpots usually has three main settings: low, high, and warm, with temperatures ranging from 175℉ to 215℉.
+Crockpots usually have three main settings: low, high, and warm, with temperatures ranging from 175℉ to 215℉.

 For large roasts, use the low or high setting.
 For lean proteins such as pork loin, thighs, or chicken breasts, use the low setting.
 For stews and soups, you can either use the low or high setting.
 If your meal is already cooked and you just need to keep it warm for a party, use the warm setting.